saitejachen/google-homepage/README.md

-This is a fake Google Search Page.
+This is the repo for my fake Google Search Page.